freifunk-gluon/gluon/docs/package/gluon-hoodselector.rst

 Hoodselector logic
 ------------------

-In following there is an abstract state diagramm which should give an overview of the process:
+The following is an abstract state diagramm which gives an overview of the process:

 .. image:: gluon-hoodselector.svg

-The sequence of this diagramm is given the priorty of running modes.
+The sequence of this diagramm is given the priority of running modes.
 Each mode will be explained seperatedly below.

-VPN-MODE
+VPN-mode
 ^^^^^^^^

-This mode will be only entered if a router can see batman-adv Gateways over VPN.
+This mode will be entered only if a router can see batman-adv gateways over VPN.
-Means only routers which have a vpn connection to supernodes will enter and set the hood base on their position if they have one.
-If a node has a position which is outside of all definded shapes, it will set the default hood.
-If no position exists, the node will continue with the next mode.
-This mode will be entered at first.
-The reason is because the Hoodselector takes care of holding nodes arround supernodes e.g. to ensure that nodes can always reach at least the autoupdate server.
+Routers which have a VPN connection to a supernode will set their hood based on their position if they have one.
+If a node has a position which is outside of all defined shapes, it will set the default hood.
+If no position is set, the node will continue with the next mode.
+The VPN mode will be entered first.
+This way, the Hoodselector takes care of holding nodes around supernodes to ensure that nodes can at least reach the autoupdate server.

 Hood
 ----

-A hood bases on the related domain configuration with some additional configurations.
-There are two types of hoods: one without any defined shapes which has to be unique and other which contains shapes.
+A hood bases on the related domain configuration with some additional configuration.
+There are two types of hoods: one without any defined shapes which has to be unique and others which contain shapes.

 * **default hood**

 defaulthood: The default hood doesn’t have shapes and is the inverted form of all other hoods with geo coordinates.
-It will be entered if no node match to a real hood.
-In the Nordwest Freifunk situation we defined the old network as default hood and continuously migrated parts from there to shape defined hoods named "real hood"
+It will be entered if no node matches to a real hood.
+A suggested approach is to define the "old" network as default hood and gradually migrate parts from there to shape defined hoods ("real hood").

 * **real hood**

-A real hood contains shapes, which are described by three dimensional array and represents the geographical size of the real hood.
-There are 2 possible definitions of those shapes.
-The first one are rectangulars definded which means just two points per box are needed to reconstruct it.
+A real hood contains shapes, which are described by three dimensional arrays and represents the geographical size of the real hood.
+There are two possible definitions of these shapes.
+The first one is using rectangulars so that only two coordinates per box are needed to reconstruct it (see below for an example).
-(see below for an example).
-The second one are normal polygons which can have multible edges.
-Each real hood can have multible defined shapes.
+The second one is using polygons which can have multible edges.
+Each real hood can have multiple defined shapes.

 .. image:: rectangle-example.svg

 site.conf
 ---------

-The designer of the shapes should always ensure that no overleaping poligons will be created!
+The designer of the shapes should always ensure that no overlapping polygons will be created!
 Here is an example of a rectangular definition of a shape:
 Example::